 Sphere-based stem cell delivery also has some limitations that need to be considered.
 Firstly, the neurosphere assay, or any technique utilising culture with high concentrations of mitogens to expand stem cells, is unlikely to detect quiescent stem cells[42].
 While this means that the stem cells in spheres are possibly not representative of the entire in vivo stem cell populations, this does not necessarily limit therapeutic application in tissue repair.
 Also, the quiescent stem cells may not be able to be rapidly expanded in vitro with mitogens, which is not ideal for therapeutic use.
-Secondly, spheres are not clones so inter-sphere variations are an inherent limitation and even without factoring patient response, therapeutic efficacy of each sphere will be different.
+Secondly, spheres are not clones, so intersphere variations are an inherent limitation and even without factoring patient response, therapeutic efficacy of each sphere will be different.
 However, given that stem cell enriched peripheral corneal spheres formed by sphere forming assay represent a way to apply a well-defined, known cell population, they may provide an improved method for treating corneal dystrophies like keratoconus.

 Integrating stem cell implantation with current treatments